TommyAlmeida/bettergroup-interview/docs/db-design-choices.md

 ## UUID PKs

-I used this instead of integeres due to the security and scalability of distributed systems:
+I used this instead of integers due to the security and scalability of distributed systems:

-- Because they dont expose business metricas (user count, project count)
+- Because they don't expose business metrics (user count, project count, company count)
 - No conflicts when merging databases (if needed)
 - Works across multiple database instances (aka no weird driver issues)